blegas78/autoSplitters/README.md

 5. Click on "Layout Settings".
 Navigate to the tab titled "Video Auto Splitter."
 6. Under "Settings" ensure that "Capture Device" represents what is set in OBS-VirtualCam's "Target Camera".
 For me, it is "OBS-Camera."
 7. Still in "Settings", set the "Game Profile" to the appropriate ".vas" file (hzd.vas or tlou2.vas).
-8. Click on the "Scan Region" tab and ensure that X=0, Y=0, Width=1920, and Height=1080.
+8. Click on the "Scan Region" tab.

+ - For **HZD** autosplitter ensure that
+   - X is set to 99
+   - Y is set to 976
+   - Width is set to 115
+   - Height is set to 25
+ - For **TLOU** autosplitter ensure that
+   - X is set to 0
+   - Y is set to 0
+   - Width is set to 1920
+   - Height is set to 1080

 If your game is running, with OBS and VirtualCam running, you should see a live preview of your game with funny colors in this tab.

 9. Click on OK, then OK again.
 10. At this stage your timer is still probably checking against Real Time Attack (RTA) instead of the loadless IGT.
 Right-click on LiveSplit again, then select Compare Against->Game Time.
 11. Save your layout